matrix-org/matrix-spec-proposals/proposals/3215-towards-decentralized-moderation.md

 This proposal redesigns the abuse report spec and suggested behavior as follows:

 - Any room can opt-in for moderation.
 - Rooms that opt-in for moderation have a moderation room (specified as a state event).
-These moderation rooms may be shared between several rooms and there may be a default moderation room for a homeserver.
+These moderation rooms may be shared between several rooms.
 - Posting an abuse report on a specific event from a room with moderation sends a data message to the moderation room.
 - As there may still be a need to report entire rooms, the current abuse report API remains in place for reporting entire rooms, although it is expected that further MSCs will eventually deprecate this API.

-While this is not part of the MSC, the expectation is that the community may start experimenting with bots that can be invited to moderation rooms act upon abuse reports:
+While this is not part of the MSC, the expectation is that the community may start experimenting with bots that can be invited to moderation rooms to act upon abuse reports:
     - a bot could pick these data messages and turn them into human-readable reports including context and buttons to let moderators easily ignore/kick/ban/redact;
     - a bot could collate reports, ignore those from recently registered users, and decide to kick/ban